thomasloven/lovelace-markdown-mod/README.md

 For dynamic content, the magic begins with the **template** `[[ <template> ]]`.

+> See [This article](https://github.com/thomasloven/hass-config/wiki/Mod-plugin-templates) for further details on templates.

 Any time `[[ <template> ]]` is found in the `content:` of any markdown card, it will be replaced with something else depending on what `<template>` is.

 It can be: